loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_4.md

 ## Conclusion

 We have now solved both problems and have a reasonably good foundation to be able to build on.
-In the next chapter, we will start looking at how to create test cases so that these will be a little easier to understand and work with.
+In the next and last chapter, we will start looking at how to create test cases so that these will be a little easier to understand and work with.